emergency-line/emergency-line.github.io/README.md

 	immunities granted to it by virtue of its status as an Intergovernmental Organization or submit itself to any jurisdiction.

-So you can just visit the following website in order to not to get a migraine.
+So you need to donate your organs, there's no other way around.

 <https://emergency-line.github.io>